marcnewton/laravel-alsl/README.md

 ## Deployments
 When adding or removing language support in `resources/lang`, you should ensure you run `php artisan cache:forget resources.languages` to clear the cache.

-Alternatively swap `rememberForever` with a softer cache mechanism.